-- Wear safety glasses. - Switch the sewing machine off ("0") when making any adjustment in the needle area, such as threading needle, changing needle, threading bobbin, or changing presser foot, etc. - Never drop or insert any object into any opening. - Do not use outdoors. - Do not operate where aerosol (spray) products are being used or where oxygen is being administrated. - To disconnect, turn all controls to the off ("0") position, then remove plug from outlet. - Do not unplug by pulling on cord.
+- To disconnect, turn all controls to the off ("O") position, then remove plug from outlet. - Do not unplug by pulling on cord.
 To unplug, grasp the plug, not the cord. - The foot control is used to operate the machine.
-Never place other objects on the foot control. - Do not use the machine if it is wet. - If the LED lamp is damaged or broken, it must be replaced by the manufacturer or its service agent or a similarly qualified person, in order to avoid a hazard. - If the cord connected with the foot control is damaged, it must be replaced by the manufacturer or its service agent or a similarly qualified person, in order to avoid a hazard. - The noise level under normal operating conditions is less than 75dB(A). - The machine must only be used with foot control of type FC-1902A(110-120V area) / FC-2902A, FC-2902C, FC-2902D(220-240V area) manufactured by ZHEJIANG FOUNDER MOTOR CORPORATION LTD. (China)
+Avoid placing other objects on the foot control. - Do not use the machine if it is wet. - If the LED lamp is damaged or broken, it must be replaced by the manufacturer or its service agent or a similarly qualified person, in order to avoid a hazard. - If the supply cord connected with the foot control is damaged, it must be replaced by the manufacturer or its service agent or a similarly qualified person, in order to avoid a hazard. - This sewing machine is provided with double insulation.
+Use only identical replacement parts.
+See instructions for Servicing of Double-Insulated Appliances.